marionlo/100-days-of-code/README.md

 **Thoughts:** will probably refactor tomorrow with a grid system which seems more convenient for what I need after several researchs.

+### Day 58: December 04, 2018
+**Today's Progress**: Refactored my mosaic of projects on my portfolio.
+Instead of a flexbox, I've added a grid system which seems to work much better.